milo-trujillo/WordOfMouth/README.md

 WordOfMouth
 ===========

-Worth of Mouth is an anonymous, distributed, encrypted communication system for use by secret societies and other organizations.
+Word of Mouth is an anonymous, distributed, encrypted communication system for use by secret societies and other organizations.

 Overview
 --------